 We collaborate with our manufacturers and suppliers to make sure the products we sell are safe and responsibly sourced.
-And when selecting our suppliers or renegotiating existing contracts, we thoroughly consider their overall sustainability performance, particularly their energy efficiency, climate change impact, water-use and biodiversity impact.
+In addition to this, we consider their overall sustainability performance, particularly their energy efficiency and climate change impact.

-For customers to enjoy our amazing technology, they need peace of mind that we’re sourcing responsibly.
-With around 10,000 suppliers across the globe, we want to make sure we’re using our size and unique capabilities to do good.
+For customers to enjoy our amazing technology they need peace of mind that we’re sourcing responsibly.
+With around 7,000 suppliers across the globe, we want to make sure we’re using our size and unique capabilities to do good.

 We’re committed to eradicating all forms of modern slavery and human trafficking.
 The fact that modern slavery still exists today is abhorrent and eradication requires collaboration and transparency.